They lost everything in the Paradise fire. Now they're reliving their grief as fires rage in Hawaii

 “It’s not what we want to be remembered for,” Crick said.

-Both blazes started in the overnight hours when it's difficult to warn people, and moved quickly, leaving people with very little time to flee.
+Both blazes moved quickly, leaving people with very little time to flee.
 Both places were isolated, with few roads leading in or out.
 The California fire killed at least 85 people and destroyed more than 18,000 structures.
-The Hawaii fire has so far killed more than 50 people and destroyed more than 1,000 buildings.
+The Hawaii fire has so far killed at least 80 people and destroyed more than 1,000 buildings.

 Most people would think a place like Paradise — located in the forests of wildfire-prone California — wouldn't share a lot of similarities with a small town in Hawaii, a state known for its lush landscapes.